Mobile Phone Use While Driving

 I was caught driving while using a mobile phone but I was not even holding the mobile phone.
 It was on my lap!
 What do I do?

-2. the visual display of the phone is being used as a driver’s aid (under certain conditions) and the use of the phone does not require the driver, at any time, while using it, to press any thing on the body of the phone or otherwise manipulate any part of the body of the phone.
+The visual display of the phone is being used as a driver’s aid (under certain conditions) and the use of the phone does not require the driver, at any time, while using it, to press anything on the body of the phone or otherwise manipulate any part of the body of the phone.

 It must be noted that the word ‘use’ includes holding the phone, enter or place anything into the phone (or send or look at anything that is in the phone), turning the phone on or off; or operate any other function of the phone.

 It must also be noted that the word ‘held’ means that driver cannot rest the phone on any of the driver’s body parts.
 But this does not include the ‘held’ in the pocket of the driver’s clothing, or in a pouch worn by the driver.

 We recommend that you contact WN Legal’s criminal defence lawyer for further advice on whether there are any defences possible, or for further guidance on what you can do.

 The law governing mobile phone use in Western Australia is regulation 265(2) of the Road Traffic Code 2000 (WA) (RTC).
 This statute makes it an offence for a driver to use a cellular device while the vehicle they are driving is moving or is stationary but not parked, such as at a stop light.
 However, some exceptions apply.